mehmetsen80/LiteMeshApp/README.md

 LiteMesh is distributed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
 This allows for open-source use with certain conditions on modifications and distribution.

-For any commercial use—such as including LiteMesh in paid services or products—please contact us for a commercial license at [msen@dipme.app].
+For any commercial use—such as including LiteMesh in paid services or products—please contact us for a commercial license at msen@dipme.app.

 For full details, see the [LICENSE](./LICENSE) file.